Placements

 Unpaid placements

 Most of our students get paid by their employers during their placement year.
-We recommend searching for paid placements first, using the resources on our finding placements page.
+We recommend searching for paid placements first, using the finding placements resources above.

 Funding support from the Careers Service for unpaid placements

-If you’re unable to find a suitable paid placement in your sector, you can apply for financial support of up to £5000 for an unpaid placement, especially if you would otherwise find it difficult to support yourself.
+If you’re unable to find a suitable paid placement in your sector, you can apply for financial support.
+You could receive up to £5000 for an unpaid placement, especially if you would otherwise find it difficult to support yourself.

-This application is open to UK students who have secured an unpaid year-long placement, whether your placement is managed by the Careers Service or your academic school.
+This application is open to UK students who have secured an unpaid year-long placement.
+You can apply whether your placement is managed by the Careers Service or your academic school.
 There are some exceptions, see below for eligibility criteria.

 Eligibility criteria